If you are a vlogger, the good news is that you can get a camera for filmmaking on a budget.

 Tips When Beginning Vlogging

-Remember to use landscape mode: Landscape mode – holding the phone horizontally – has become basic video courtesy in today’s mobile streaming world.
+Remember to use landscape mode: Landscape mode – holding the phone horizontally – has become a basic video courtesy in today’s mobile streaming world.
 Essentially, portrait mode’s weird formatting isn’t very compatible with online posting techniques and leads to visual issues, so landscape video is a must.
 Plus, those accessories we mentioned before are usually designed to work in landscape mode, not portrait (yes, you do see some teen YouTubers taking video in portrait mode, but they literally don’t know what they’re doing, so don’t worry about that).

-Always enable image stabilization: One issue that smartphone encounter with longer videos is that they are very sensitive to movement, which means the video can jostle and shake even when you think you are standing still.
+Always enable image stabilization: One issue that smartphones encounter with longer videos is that they are very sensitive to movement, which means the video can jostle and shake even when you think you are standing still.
 Image stabilization solves this issue.
 You should always make sure that image stabilization options are enabled in any video app that you use – even if you are also using a tripod, and especially if you are moving around.

 Lighting is important: There’s not much you can do with an iPhone to control lighting.
 However, you can move around very easily and find new camera angles.
 It’s a good idea to find the angles that cast the most light on your subject.
 Because smartphones can be a little weird in how they register light, this may require repositioning.